Elysian01/Web-Based-Chat-Application/README.md

 # Web-Based-Chat-Application

-Web Based Realtime chat app with web-sockets using Node.js, Express and Socket.io with Vanilla JS on the frontend with a custom UI
+Web-Based real-time chat app with web-sockets using Node.js, Express, and Socket.io with Vanilla JS on the frontend with a custom UI.

 ## Usage
 ```